yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 there is only one tree corresponding to `"I","HEARD"`.
 We have this for (almost) free, because we have declared Tree to be an instance of `Eq`.

-See how awesome this structure is.
+See how awesome this structure is:
 We can make trees containing not only integers, strings and chars, but also other trees.
 And we can even make a tree containing a tree of trees!